KirillPhilatov/Mail_server_setup/README.md

 ### Prerequisites

-This setup sugestes that you have required DNS records and all needed packages installed.
+This setup supposes that you have required DNS records and all needed packages installed.
+[This filter](https://github.com/poolpOrg/filter-rspamd) is used for integrating Rspamd with OpenSMTPD.
+You can install it from packages on BSD systems or compile it from source on Linux.
 You also have to add vmail user in your system.

 ### Links